Denmark–United States relations: Trump administrations

-Former first Trump presidency Department of Homeland Security (DHS) chief of staff Miles Taylor also indicated that Donald Trump might consider swapping Puerto Rico for Greenland during his presidency.
+Former first Trump presidency Department of Homeland Security (DHS) chief of staff, Miles Taylor, also indicated that Trump might consider swapping Puerto Rico for Greenland during his presidency.

 On January 7, 2025, President-elect Trump stated that he was not ruling out military action to take control of Greenland, emphasizing its strategic importance to the United States but without providing specific details.

-In a February 2025, interview with Maria Bartiromo on Fox News, US Vice President J.D.
-Vance stated that Denmark was "not being a good ally" and declared that "the US does not care what the EU screams at them" regarding Greenland.
+In a February 2025, interview with Maria Bartiromo on Fox News, US Vice President JD Vance stated that Denmark was "not being a good ally" and declared that "the US does not care what the EU screams at them" regarding Greenland.
 In the same interview, Vance falsely claimed that 55,000 citizens of Greenland want to be part of the US; a contemporary poll indicated that only six percent of Greenland's population supports the idea of joining the United States.

 In early May 2025, the Danish government summoned the United States Ambassador to Denmark in response to a Wall Street Journal report that officials working for Director of National Intelligence Tulsi Gabbard had instructed the heads of the Central Intelligence Agency, National Security Agency and Defense Intelligence Agency to collect intelligence on Greenland's independence movement and the attitudes to American resource extraction efforts in the territory.

-In late August 2025, the Danish government again summoned the US ambassador after at least three American citizens, allegedly with ties to Donald Trump, were reported attempting covert operations to foment secessionism.
+In late August 2025, the Danish government again summoned the US ambassador after at least three American citizens, allegedly with ties to Trump, were reported attempting covert operations to foment secessionism.
 DR reported that one American was attempting to gather a list of Greenlanders to recruit for a secessionist movement.

+In December 2025, the Danish government once again summoned the US ambassador after Trump announced that Louisiana governor Jeff Landry was appointed as special envoy to Greenland.
+Landry said he will "make Greenland part of the U.S."